 The CHINS process begins with a report of child abuse or neglect that a person has made to the Indiana Department of Child Services (DCS) or to local law enforcement.
 According to Indiana law, anyone who has "reason to believe" that a child is a "victim of child abuse or neglect" shall immediately make an oral report to DCS or a local law enforcement agency.
 IC 31-33-5-1 and IC 31-33-5-2.
-IC 31-33-5-4 states that if a person is required to make a report of abuse or neglect in the person's capacity as a member of the staff of a medical or other public or private institution, school, facility, or agency, the person shall immediately notify the individual in charge or the designated agent of the individual in charge of the institution, school, facility, or agency.
-The individual notified shall report or cause a report to be made.
+IC 31-33-5-2(b) states that if an individual is required to make a report of abuse or neglect in the individual's capacity as a member of the staff of a medical or other public or private institution, school, facility, or agency, the individual shall immediately make a report to DCS or local law enforcement.
+After making the report, the individual shall notify the individual in charge of the institution, school, facility, or agency or the designated agent that the report was made.
+IC 31-33-5-2(b).
 IC 31-33-5-3 provides that notifying the individual in charge or the individual's designated agent does not relieve an individual of an obligation to report on the individual's own behalf, unless a report has already been made to the best of the individual's belief.
-DCS shall arrange for receipt of all reports of suspected child abuse on at twenty-four (24) hour, seven (7) day per week basis.
-IC 31-33-7-1.
-Reports are received at a centralized Hotline.
-The reporting number is (800) 800-5556.
-IC 31-33-18-5, added effective March 14, 2012, provides that an audio recording of a telephone call to the child abuse Hotline is confidential, and that the recording may be released only upon a court order.
+IC 31-33-5-2.5 applies only to an individual who is required to make a report in the individual's capacity as a member of the staff of a hospital.
+IC 31-33-5-2.5(b) requires a hospital staff person to immediately notify the individual in charge of the hospital or the designated agent.
+IC 31-33-5-2.5(c) states that an individual notified under subsection (b) shall immediately report or cause a report to be made to DCS or the local law enforcement agency.

 The "reason to believe" which is required for a person to decide to report child abuse or neglect is "evidence that, if presented to individuals of similar background and training, would cause the individuals to believe that a child was abused or neglected."
 IC 31-9-2-101.
 This statute means that the legal duty for reporting child abuse or neglect varies based on the potential reporter's background.
-For example, a doctor might believe that a child's injury was likely caused by abuse or neglect, but a child care worker might not recognize that the same child's injury was likely caused by abuse or neglect by abuse or neglect.
+For example, a doctor might believe that a child's injury was likely caused by abuse or neglect, but a child care worker might not recognize that the same child's injury was likely caused by abuse or neglect.
 Therefore, based on the same child's injury, the doctor would have a legal duty to report child abuse, but, depending on the factual situation, the child care worker might not have a legal duty to report child abuse.

 The Indiana statutory definition of a "victim of child abuse or neglect" (IC 31-9-2-133) is a child who falls within one or more of the CHINS definitions as described by IC 31-34-1-1 through IC 31-34-1-5, IC 31-34-1-10, or IC 31-34-1-11 regardless of whether the child needs care, treatment, rehabilitation or the coercive intervention of the court.
-(Emphasis added).
-The Child in Need of Services definitions are: IC 31-34-1-1: Inability, refusal, or neglect of parent, guardian, or custodian to supply child with necessary food, clothing, shelter, medical care, education, or supervision
+The Child in Need of Services definitions are:

-Sec.
+IC 31-34-1-1: Inability, refusal, or neglect of parent, guardian, or custodian to supply child with necessary food, clothing, shelter, medical care, education, or supervision Sec.
 1. A child is a child in need of services if before the child becomes eighteen (18) years of age: